Carnage (character): Eddie Brock

-Following the defeat of Cletus Kasady, the Carnage and Grendel symbiotes were absorbed by Eddie Brock, who is later given an offer to join the Avengers.
-However, in the middle of his big day, Carnage can overcome Venom and take over.
-Eddie leaves before things get out of hand, leaving the Avengers with strange reactions.
-Eddie returns home and tries to quiet the Carnage in a way he has done before with Venom, heavy medication.
-Eddie passes out and has a vision of Knull.
-This causes Eddie to take off and head towards the island where he long ago had thought he had killed Spider-Man and where he remained until the emergence of Carnage.
-However, Carnage catches on to Eddie's thoughts and causes the plane to crash land.
-Separated from the Carnage symbiote, Eddie is ready to face it off.
-After a narrow escape that cost him his left hand, Eddie was eventually rescued by the Avengers, who promptly nuked the island to finally eradicate the symbiotes still on it.
-Meanwhile, to find his father, Dylan discovers a unique ability he has to track and control symbiotes, which he uses to find Eddie, and learns a terrible truth: Eddie never left the island at all.
-Instead, he has been bonded against his will to Carnage.
-Using the Venom symbiote and taking the form of a Tyrannosaurus rex, Dylan tries to separate his father from Carnage but only allows the Carnage symbiote to take Dylan to his father's mindscape.
-There, Dylan is able to finally free himself and Eddie from Carnage's control.
-However, the symbiote survives the ordeal, and is also able to leave the island by bonding with a shark.
+Eddie Brock: Carnage

-After the Venom war Event, Eddie bonds with Carnage to survive.
+After the "Venom War" storyline, Eddie bonds with Carnage to survive, in Eddie Brock: Carnage, with Carnage joining the New Avengers.

 Arthur Krane

 Following the confrontation with the new King in Black, a piece of the symbiote survived and chooses a fish for a host and then attacks a shark.
 It eventually moves up the food chain and arrives on a fishing boat and begins again a killing spree.
 Inspired by what Eddie had done, Carnage formulated a new plan to make a comeback using the power Knull had bequeathed to create a rival Hive with itself as its nexus.
 Carnage slowly made its way back to New York – restoring itself by devouring everyone it came across en route.
-Once back in Manhattan, Carnage bonded to Senator Arthur Krane who was running a campaign to get Earth rid of aliens, both the good and bad type, and is working with Alchemax and the Friends of Humanity.
+Once back in Manhattan, Carnage bonded to Senator Arthur Krane who was running a campaign to rid Earth of aliens.
 Carnage also began to infect many of the symbiotes left behind on Earth with its will, including Phage, Lasher, Riot, and Agony.
 However, Carnage's failed attempt to corrupt the Anti-Venom symbiote alerted Flash Thompson and Iron Man.